12kharris/General-Knowledge-Quiz/README.md

 - HTML
     - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2F12kharris.github.io%2FGeneral-Knowledge-Quiz%2F)
 - CSS
-    - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fvalidator.w3.org%2Fnu%2F%3Fdoc%3Dhttps%253A%252F%252Fcode-institute-org.github.io%252Flove-maths%252F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)
+    - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2F12kharris.github.io%2FGeneral-Knowledge-Quiz%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)
 - JavaScript
-    - No errors were found when passing through the official [Jshint validator](https://jshint.com/)
+    - Some warnings were found but the vast majority were due to formatting when passing through the official [Jshint validator](https://jshint.com/)
-      - The following metrics were returned:
-      - There are 11 functions in this file.
+    - There are 12 functions in this file.
-      - Function with the largest signature takes 2 arguments, while the median is 0.
+    - Function with the largest signature take 7 arguments, while the median is 0.5.
-      - Largest function has 10 statements in it, while the median is 3.
+    - Largest function has 35 statements in it, while the median is 7.5.
-      - The most complex function has a cyclomatic complexity value of 4 while the median is 2.
+    - The most complex function has a cyclomatic complexity value of 12 while the median is 1.5

 ## Deployment